d2l-ai/d2l-en/chapter_introduction/intro.md

 do.

 Deep learning is just one among many popular frameworks for solving machine learning problems.
-While thus far, we've only talked about machine learning broadly and not deep learning, there is a couple points worth sneaking in here:
+While thus far, we have only talked about machine learning broadly and not deep learning, there is a couple points worth sneaking in here:
-First, the problems that we've discussed thus far: learning from raw audio signal, directly from the pixels in images, and mapping between sentences of arbitrary lengths and across languages are problems where deep learning excels and traditional ML tools faltered.
+First, the problems that we have discussed thus far: learning from raw audio signal, directly from the pixels in images, and mapping between sentences of arbitrary lengths and across languages are problems where deep learning excels and traditional ML tools faltered.
 Deep models are *deep* in precisely the